 We know that loved ones of those suffering from addiction need support almost as much as the sufferers themselves.
 The Cedars offers a unique Family Support Programme to facilitate this.
 Family members become frustrated with a repetitive cycle where the abnormal has become normal – leading to feelings of loneliness, hopelessness and desperation.

-Often, the first step to a solution for all concerned is an understanding of the disease of addiction, and a concrete plan of action for the family and the addict.
+Often the first step to a solution for all concerned is an understanding of the disease of addiction and a concrete plan of action for the family and the addict.
 The Journey to Freedom series provides just that!

 Modules and costs